Preface

 Conclusion (in the short term)

-It's a mess, and I am confident in saying that the most frustrated people dealing with all of this will be you, the consumer in the USA.
+I am confident in saying that the most frustrated people dealing with all of this will be you, the consumer in the USA.
 I'm just one micro business in the UK, but I have felt very proud that customers in the USA have trusted me enough to place orders with.
-I do wish to continue with that, and I don't want to draw a line through it.
+I do wish to continue with that, and I'm not drawing a line through it by any means.
 But it's complex, and ensuring that I do everything correctly is important so respectfully, I think this method at least in the short term, is the only way I feel comfortable.

 James